princessmaximacenter/GI_ReportingTool/README.md

 ## Subset of the data
 Unfortunately, we cannot share the complete tables, because of sensitive information.
-However, we can share the HGG-K27M information of DKFZ.
-Please note, only these cancer types will be shown in the reporting tool when running it from here.
+However, we will share the HGG-K27M, HGG-other, and MB-SHH information of DKFZ to get familiar with the tool.
+Please note, the files in the data folder only contains the information of these three cancer types and therefore only the associated candidates are shown in the reporting tool when running it from here.
 All candidates can be analyzed via http://gi-analysis.bioinf.prinsesmaximacentrum.nl/.